marfarma/content-aware-sidebars/readme.txt

 * Show sidebars with posts containing specific taxonomy terms only
 * Merge new sidebars with others, replace them or simply add them to your theme manually
 * Create complex content with nested sidebars
-* Standard Custom Post Type features (status, visibility, publish date)
+* Private sidebars only for members
+* Schedule sidebars for later publishing

-Upcoming features:
+Some upcoming features:

 * Show sidebars in a time span only
 * Show sidebars with (taxonomy term and post type) archives

-If you have any suggestions, please send me a mail at jv@intox.dk.
+If you have any suggestions, please send a mail to jv[at]intox.dk or contact me at www.intox.dk.

 == Installation ==